Understanding NDIS Short Notice Cancellations

 You would be correct in thinking that there has been a recent change to Short Notice Cancellation guidelines.

-Previously, cancellations for service appointments were considered ‘short notice’ when participants gave less than two (2) full days’ notice to the provider.
-This extended to seven (7) days from 1 July 2022.
+Previously, cancellations for service appointments were considered ‘short notice’ when participants gave less than two (7) full days’ notice to the provider.

 Tips and tricks to avoid being charged